 14. Explore the Osumi Canyon

-Osumi Canyon is nicknamed the Grand Canyon of Albania, and it’s one of the most popular things to do in Albania when visiting Berat.
+Osumi Canyon (also called Osum Canyon) is nicknamed the Grand Canyon of Albania, and a visit here is one of the most popular things to do in Albania when visiting Berat.

 The Osum river flows through this impressive canyon and if you head here in Spring, then the water levels allow you to explore the entire canyon by water.
 You can rent a raft and paddle the length of the canyon, stopping at the various waterfalls along the way.